MeganTran6023/VanDerVaartLab.MT/README.md

 * Code idea next steps - Bash script to improve VMD ease of use

 ## __12/11__
-* Worked on rough idea of bash and tcl script for presetting graphical representation sfor future dcd and prmtop files for simulations
+* Idea: Worked on rough idea of bash and tcl script for presetting graphical representation sfor future dcd and prmtop files for simulations
     * megan_vmd_settings.sh
     * VMD_mol_structure_settings.tcl
     * not sure if works - must test